KTH/devops-course/grading-criteria.md

 Note 1: we are all aware that this assessment is subjective by nature.
 In case of disagreement, the informed judgment of the Professor is the final decision.

-Note 2: in the gradating criteria presented below, the mandatory parts do not count as "yes" for grading.
+Note 2: in the grading criteria presented below, the mandatory parts do not count as "yes" for grading.

 ## Presentations